sst/guide/_examples/how-to-use-pub-sub-in-your-serverless-app.md

 const api = new Api(stack, "Api", {
   defaults: {
     function: {
-      // Pass in the topic to our API
+      // Bind the table name to our API
-      environment: {
-        topicArn: topic.topicArn,
+      bind: [topic],
     },
   },
-  },
   routes: {
     "POST /order": "functions/order.handler",
   },
 });

-// Allow the API to publish the topic api.attachPermissions([topic]);

 // Show the API endpoint in the output stack.addOutputs({